-Scott Mann is quietly making a name for himself as a note worthy action film director.
-A long time veteran of the U.K. television scene.
-Mann took the step up into feature film making with 2009's assaassin versus assassin free for all THE TOURNAMENT (Starring Robert Carlyle and Scott Adkins).
+Scott Mann is quietly making a name for himself as a noteworthy action film director.
+A long-time veteran of the U.K. television scene.
+Mann took the step up into feature filmmaking with 2009's assassin versus assassin free for all THE TOURNAMENT (Starring Robert Carlyle and Scott Adkins).
 He then followed that up with the 2015 crime thriller HEIST (starring Robert DeNiro and Dave Bautista).

 Wheels: What attracted you to want to make FINAL SCORE?

 Scott Mann: Well it was a strange one, where I met up with the producer who was involved with the last film I'd done and he told me this strange scenario where there was a football stadium, or a soccer stadium, that they had access to.
 This very legendary stadium in London that was gonna be demolished.
 They'd gone about writing a script to make a film there [at that location], and would I like to take a look at it?
 It sounded bonkers, really.
 I loved the idea of doing a British action movie.
 I've always wanted to do a big British action movie.
 My first film was in similar territory, but I've always had an attraction to it.

 Wheels: I love THE TOURNAMENT.

 Scott Mann: Thank you.
 It's got a special place in my heart, [that one].
 Especially since it's always hard to do a first one, but that one… it was a wonderful adventure.
 But I've always really wanted to do an action film that's worthy of being in that genre, but with that British sensibility.
 So really that was what attracted me.
 Then I read the script and it was surprisingly, despite similarities of other films, it was surprisingly original, with a lot of British sensibilities, and a lot of the humor in it.